Top of the page

 While grieving may make you want to isolate yourself from others and hold it all in, it's important that you find some way of expressing your grief.
 Use whatever mode of expression works for you.
 Talking, writing, creating art or music, or being physically active are all ways of expressing grief.

 Spirituality often is part of the grieving process.
 You may find yourself looking for or questioning the higher purpose of a loss.
-While you may gain comfort from your religious or spiritual beliefs, you might also be moved to doubt your beliefs in the face of traumatic or senseless loss.
+While you may gain comfort from your religious or spiritual beliefs, you might also be moved to doubt your beliefs.

 With loss, your sense of self and security is disrupted.
 It may help to develop or strengthen connections with other people, places, or activities.
 These new parts of your life are not meant to replace what you have lost.
 Instead, they serve to support you.

 If you or someone you know talks about suicide, self-harm, a mental health crisis, a substance use crisis, or any other kind of emotional distress, get help right away.

 Grief itself is a natural response that doesn't require medical treatment.
 Social support and good self-care may help.
 But if you find that your grief is making it difficult to function, contact a grief counsellor, bereavement support group, or your doctor.

 If you have symptoms of depression, prolonged anxiety, or post-traumatic stress disorder (PTSD), call your doctor.

 Talking about the loss, sharing cares and concerns, and getting support from others can help you grieve in a healthy way.
 If you have just had a major loss in your life, you might try these steps.

 Not getting enough rest and sleep can lead to physical illness and exhaustion.
 Try activities to help you relax, such as meditation or guided imagery.

 If you have trouble eating alone, ask another person to join you for a snack or meal.
 If you don't have an appetite, eat frequent small meals and snacks.